The state of UK B2B sales - data from Companies House records

 What this data means for your prospecting

 - High-growth is concentrated but accessible.
 18% of the market is in high-growth mode.
-That's roughly 8,500 companies.
-If you focus there, you're targeting companies with budget and buying intent.
+That's roughly 8,500 companies with budget and buying intent.

 - London is disproportionate, but most growth is elsewhere.
 If you're only targeting London, you're missing 69% of growth.

-- Profitability improves with scale, but growth slows.
-The highest growth plus best profitability ratio is £2M - £5M companies.
+- The highest growth plus best profitability ratio is £2M-£5M companies.
 They're growing 13%+ while still hitting 8%+ margins.

 This analysis is based on Companies House data that's public but not analysed at scale by most sales teams

-Firmbase continuously analyses Companies House filings to identify high-growth companies in your market and surface them as accounts showing buying signals.
+Firmbase continuously analyses Companies House filings to identify high-growth companies in your market.

 FAQ

-A: Companies House data is filed by companies themselves and is legally binding.
-It's audited for larger companies.
-It's the most reliable data source for UK company financials because it's official record.
-Other databases estimate based on surveys and web scraping.
+Companies House data is filed by companies themselves and is legally binding.
+It's the most reliable data source for UK company financials.

-A: Absolutely.
+Absolutely.
 The trends and patterns hold predictive value.
-A company showing high growth in last year's filing is more likely to be in buying mode now than a company showing flat growth.
+A company showing high growth in last year's filing is more likely to be in buying mode now.

 Author Bio